-Amongst states permitting or mandating SE, variability exists regarding anaphylaxis training requirements.
-Some states defer to school districts for how to conduct training, whereas other states clearly define training requirements in legislation.115 Even with detailed training requirements, content may not be developed with board-certified allergists or other allergy professionals (e.g. nurses) as authors or peer-reviewers.
-Thus, non-evidenced-based protocols may potentially be enacted.
-Heterogeneity also exists regarding who may train UAP.^{90,107,115} Many states permit SNs to train UAP on SE use but many schools lack SNs.
-In schools with SNs, some may be overextended with responsibilities which impede ability to have adequate time to provide UAP anaphylaxis education.
+Quality and delivery of training content.
+Among states permitting or mandating SE, variability exists regarding anaphylaxis training requirements.
+Some states defer to school districts for how to conduct training, whereas other states clearly define training requirements in legislation.89 Even with detailed training requirements, content may not be developed with board-certified allergists or other allergy professionals (eg, nurses) as authors or peer-reviewers.
+Thus, non-evidence-based protocols may potentially be enacted.
+Heterogeneity also exists regarding who may train UAP.
+89-91 Many states permit SNs to train UAP on SE use, but many schools lack SNs.
+In schools with SNs, some may be overextended with responsibilities that impede ability to have adequate time to provide UAP anaphylaxis education.

-Assessment of Learner's Preparedness

-Anaphylaxis preparedness can be assessed through post-education evaluation and should consider anaphylaxis and EDD knowledge, skills regarding EDD use, and confidence in recognizing and responding to anaphylaxis.86 Knowledge can be assessed through post-learning quizzes86 or virtual seminars where learners discuss scenarios in which students experience anaphylaxis and learners determine next steps.89 Skills can be assessed through in-person or virtual workshops whereby learners demonstrate proper EDD use and can ask questions.
-Doing so may increase learners' self-efficacy with such skills which may be assessed through questionnaires and focus groups.
+Assessment of learner's preparedness.
+Anaphylaxis preparedness can be assessed through posteducation evaluation and should consider anaphylaxis and EDD knowledge, skills regarding EDD use, and confidence in recognizing and responding to anaphylaxis.
+86 Knowledge can be assessed through postlearning quizzes 86 or virtual seminars where learners discuss scenarios in which students experience anaphylaxis and learners determine next steps.
+92 Skills can be assessed through in-person